National Indigenous Bowel Screening Pilot

 - increased screening among those who lived in areas of low socio-economic status or remote areas.

 This report outlines the delivery and outcomes of the National Indigenous Bowel Screening Pilot that ran from November 2018 to October 2019.
-We funded Menzies School of Health Research to develop, carry out and evaluate the results of the pilot.
+We funded the Menzies School of Health Research to develop, carry out and evaluate the results of the pilot.